not() function inverts the meaning (and as such; the result) of the argument.

 This query returns all customers whose names are not equal to “Jansen”:

 In this case, the above query returns the same result as the following query:

 //Sales.Customer[Name != 'Jansen']

-This query returns all customers who have not placed at least one order.
+The following query returns all the customers who have not placed at least one order:

 //Sales.Customer[not(Sales.Customer_Order/Sales.Order/TotalPrice > 30000)]

 The query above does not return the same result as the one below, which returns all the customers who have placed at least one order with a

 TotalPrice of less than 30,000, regardless of the number of orders they have placed worth more than 30,000:

 //Sales.Customer[Sales.Customer_Order/Sales.Order/TotalPrice <= 30000]